lamng3/lamng3.github.io/_posts/2025-02-21-flatten-multi-level-doubly-linked-list.md

 ```

 #### Complexity Analysis
-- Time Complexity: within `O(1e7)`
+- Time Complexity: O(n)
 - Space Complexity: O(n)

 ---

 ### Sign-off

 Congratulations on making it this far!
-In my view, this problem is rated **hard** mainly because the implementation can be quite tricky, rather than due to any exceptional algorithmic insight.
 Best of luck in your future competitions!